Foreign Exchange Guide to Iran

 Iranian Rial (IRR) general currency information

-Iran currency and money saving tips
+Currency and money saving tips for Iran

 The currency is Iranian Rials and when you are wandering out and shopping or eating (most places only accept Rials).
 Even common, major credit cards like Visa and MasterCard are not accepted in Iran, so bring cash.
 It is usually not possible to change travellers’ cheques.
 You should bring enough hard currency with you ( or Euros) so you can exchange a decent amount on arrival.
 It is illegal to change money on the street however money exchange shops are all over Iran so you will have no problem finding one.
 Take note however that you need to have bank notes in very good conditions without anything being written or stamped on them.